-Cleveland Rockefeller Park: Come see the garden than talks.
-This four acres of gardens and show houses has recorded descriptions of the plants around.
-And visitors are urged to touch and smell the foliage.
-Outdoor gardens include Japanese and Peach gardens and seasonal displays.
-Indoors, you’ll find a water garden, tropical plants, fruits and seasonal flowers.
-In addition, there’s a cactus House, Fern Room and much more.
+The Rockefeller Park & Greenhouse in Cleveland is four acres of gardens that attract a wide variety of birds.
+Visitors are actually encouraged to touch and smell the foliage.
+Outdoor gardens include Japanese and Peach gardens, as well as seasonal displays.
+Indoors, you’ll find a water garden along with tropical plants, fruits, and seasonal flowers.
+In addition, they have a Cactus House, a Fern Room, and much more.

-Nearby are the Cleveland Cultural Gardens in Rockefeller Park along Martin Luther King Jr. Drive.
-Visitors may drive or walk through some 25 gardens representing different nationalities.
-These landscape treasures are each distinctive in their own way and commemorate the city’s ethnic diversity.
+The Rockefeller Park also includes the Cleveland Cultural Gardens.
+Visitors may drive or walk through approximately 25 gardens representing different nationalities.
+These landscape treasures are each distinctive in their own way and commemorate the city’s ethnically diverse history.

-Admission to Romanian Ethnic Art Museum is free.
+Admission to the Romanian Ethnic Art Museum in Cleveland is free.

-Cleveland Romanian Ethnic Art Museum: The museum is housed in the Hall of St. Mary’s Church and is only open for guided tours by appointment.
-Inside, visitors will see wonderful displays of folk costumes, beads and sequins, carved wood and ceramics, sculptures and paintings, religious icons and ecclesiastical vestments and accessories.
-In addition there is a historical photo-book and other pieces.
+The Romanian Ethnic Art Museum in Cleveland is housed in the Hall of St. Mary’s Church and is only open for guided tours by appointment.
+Inside, visitors will see wonderful displays of folk costumes, beads and sequins, carved wood and ceramics, sculptures and paintings, religious icons, and ecclesiastical vestments and accessories.
+In addition, there is a historical photo book and other pieces.

 Admission to Secrest Arboretum in Wooster is free.

-The Secrest Arboretum in Wooster was begun in 1909 by Edmund Secrest, who was interested in the study of various trees.
-Over the years, trees of many types were planted in the Arboretum, including the largest collection of crabapples in the nation.
+The Secrest Arboretum in Wooster began in 1909 by Edmund Secrest, who was interested in the study of various trees.
+Over the years, trees of many types were planted in the Arboretum, including the largest collection of crab apples in the nation.
 Rhododendrons of various types and colors line the drive, and a large rose garden with over 500 varieties is there as well.
-The arboretum was one of the first places in the United States to plant a Dawn Redwood in the 1940’s, and it has grown into a magnificent specimen.
-Guided tours are available, or you may wander through the gardens on a self-guided tour.
-Please keep in mind that this property is part of a university and you may encounter groups of students at any time.
-No pets are permitted, and the college would rather that you eat in Wooster, and not on the arboretum property.
+The arboretum was one of the first places in the United States to plant a Dawn Redwood in the 1940s, and it has now grown into a magnificent specimen.
+Guided tours are available, as well as self-guided tours.
+Please keep in mind that this property is part of a university, and you may encounter groups of students at any time.
+No pets are permitted, and the college prefers for there to be no eating on arboretum property.

 Free maps to the Steubenville Murals are at the Steubenville Visitor Center at 120 S 3rd St. / Fort Steuben.

 - Location: (Map It) Steubenville, Ohio

-Steubenville Murals: See the City of Steubenville’s history painted on outside walls in larger-than-life proportions.
-Instead of turning the pages of a book, you need only turn a corner to come face to face with stories of the past.
+The Steubenville Murals in Steubenville, Ohio demonstrate the city’s history through paintings on outside walls in larger-than-life proportions.
+Instead of turning the pages of a book, you need only turn the corner of a street to come face to face with stories of the past.
 See all twenty-five murals painted in Downtown Steubenville and Hollywood Plaza, including the mural of Steubenville celebrity, Dean Martin.
-Maps for self-guided tours are available at Steubenville CVB office.
+Maps for self-guided tours are available at the Steubenville CVB office.
 The Steubenville CVB can also coordinate a step-on tour guide for motorcoach tours of the murals.

-Admission to Stranahan Arboretum at University of Toledo is free.
+Admission to Stranahan Arboretum at the University of Toledo is free.